ankit-gautam23/demystiflying-git/readme.md

 - To apply the stash you need to run floowing command along with the number you see which is nothing but the stash index:

 > $ git stash apply STASH-INDEX-NUMBER

+## Rebase

+- Rebase is very powerful when you don't wanna merge things up as you are working on your branch.
+You can sync with the main branch by rebasing it over your branch.
+All it will do it will rewrite the history of commits as you started from where you rebased it.
+That means you don't need to do merge commits

+> $ git rebase master/main(depend on your master branch name, use any one)